daveho/RandomStuff/Episode01/README.md

 The [fw](fw) directory has the firmware programs for each experiment.

-Piotr Bakalarski's Instructable [Introduction to 8051 Programming With AT89C2051](https://www.instructables.com/id/Introduction-to-8051-Programming-With-AT89C2051-gu/) was incredibly helpful as a guide for getting started.
+Piotr Bakalarski's Instructable [Introduction to 8051 Programming With AT89C2051](https://www.instructables.com/id/Introduction-to-8051-Programming-With-AT89C2051-gu/) was incredibly helpful as a guide for getting started, and I shamelessly stole/adapted his schematics and code for my experiments.
+Thanks, Piotr!